During the COVID-19 pandemic, I am meeting all clients exclusively online.

 Welcome and thank you for visiting my site.

 I am an artist, intersectional hood-feminist, transformative justice facilitator, and expressive arts therapist with a strong interest in rhythmic poetry, arts empowerment, community building, and social justice.
-I am inspired by liberation healing and am invested in deeper understandings of colonial impacts on mental health.
+I am inspired by liberation healing and am invested in deeper understandings of colonial impacts on mental health and identity.
 I value the intersectionalities and breadth of human identities, dis/abilities, experience, and creative expressions.

 My work is centred around relationship and using the arts and dialogue as catalysts for personal inquiry, discovery, and growth.